After Coach K’s exit, No. 9 Duke edges Wake Forest 76-74

 DURHAM, N.C.
+(AP)Seemingly little went to plan for ninth-ranked Duke after halftime Tuesday, from being without its retiring Hall of Fame coach to blowing a huge lead in its famously rowdy arena.

+The Blue Devils responded with composure to win anyway, led by their 34-year-old coach-in-waiting on the sideline and Mark Williams’ final crash of the offensive glass.

-(AP) — Mark Williams dunked in Paolo Banchero’s missed drive with 0.4 seconds left to help ninth-ranked Duke beat Wake Forest 76-74 on Tuesday night, capping a wild game that saw Blue Devils Hall of Famer Mike Krzyzewski not coach after halftime because the team said he was “not feeling well.”
+Williams dunked in Paolo Banchero’s missed drive with 0.4 seconds left to help Duke beat Wake Forest 76-74 on Tuesday night, capping a wild game that saw Mike Krzyzewski not coach after halftime because the team said he was ”not feeling well.”

+”It was really unusual circumstances,” said associate head coach Jon Scheyer, who led the team in Krzyzewski’s absence.

-The drama carried to the final possession as Wake Forest had only a desperate chance.
-Domari Monsanto took the inbounds pass and heaved a one-handed throw to the far end that appeared to be a bit late with the ball hitting the glass then bouncing off the rim before falling away.
+With Wake Forest having only a desperate final chance, Damari Monsanto took the inbounds pass and heaved a one-handed throw to the far end that appeared to be a bit late.
+The ball hit the glass then bounced off the rim before falling away, nearly sucking the air out of the famously rowdy Cameron Indoor Stadium.

-That ended an eventful night in famously rowdy Cameron Indoor Stadium, which started when Krzyzewski — who is retiring after this season — wasn’t with the team as it returned to the court from the locker room after halftime.
-The team’s official Twitter account later posted that Krzyzewski wouldn’t return, and no other details were immediately available.

-Associate head coach Jon Scheyer, who has been designated as the 75-year-old Krzyzewski’s successor for next season, took over as the teams began second-half play.
-Scheyer had also coached the team in Duke’s win at Wake Forest last month with Krzyzewski out due to an illness.
+Instead, the Blue Devils were able to celebrate, then Scheyer said Krzyzewski addressed the team afterward.

+”He was still in the building and we got to see him for a few minutes,” Scheyer said. ”He was happy, but he needs to take care of himself right now and go from there.”

+Scheyer, who has been designated as Krzyzewski’s successor when he retires after the season, said his mentor needs rest.
+But he nor the school offered additional details on Coach K, who turned 75 years old on Sunday.

-The game also included Duke (22-4, 12-3 Atlantic Coast Conference) rolling to a 19-point lead after halftime, only to watch Wake Forest (20-7, 10-6) claw back in it and tie the game at 74 on free throws by Alondes Williams with 17.5 seconds left.
+The game also included Duke (22-4, 12-3 Atlantic Coast Conference) rolling to a 19-point lead after halftime, only to watch Wake Forest (20-7, 10-6) rally to tie the game at 74 on Alondes Williams’ free throws with 17.5 seconds left.

-Duke’s Paolo Banchero drove the paint on the ensuing possession but missed the drive, only to see the 7-foot-1 Williams crash the glass and dunk the ball through the net to roars from the Cameron crowd.
+Duke’s Paolo Banchero drove the paint on the ensuing possession but missed, only to see the 7-foot-1 Williams snatch the ball and throw it down to roars from the Cameron crowd and a big fist pump from Scheyer.

 Officials immediately signaled for a replay review to see if Williams had touched the ball on the rim.
 That led to a prolonged stoppage with officials at the monitor, with Duke’s players near the sideline motioning to count the basket and Wake Forest’s side waving off the basket.